Burghfield Main Lake Membership Rules

 - Please keep away from the crayfish nets and do not remove them

-Any infringement on the above rules will result in the loss of your membership with no refund given.
+Any infringement on the above rules, terms and conditions will result in the loss of your membership with no refund given.
 We understand that experienced anglers already observe these rules and we hope you enjoy this historic water.

 We would request photographs of any fish caught over 25lbs sent to us at: firstname.lastname@example.org